jamespedid/her-how-the-internet-works/exercise-1/README.md

 You'll notice that I snuck in a variable that called `EightballServerPort`.
 We can define this in the server.js file as `const EightballServerPort = 8888`.
 This will be used in the future step when we tell the server to actually start listening.

 Next, we'll subscribe to the `connection` event.
-Here we are given a `socket` object as a parameter to the callback function.
+When we write the callback function for this subscription, we include an expectation for a `socket` object to be passed in as a parameter.
 The `socket` object represents an individual connection.
 That is to say, each `socket` will belong to a client that is connecting to the server.

 The `socket` object is also an event emitter.
-For this example, we will only care about the `data` event.
-The `data` event will return a string or buffer that contains the question that is being asked.
-We will configure the socket to always return a string, so we won't have to worry about what a buffer is.
+For this example, we will only care about the socket's `data` event.
+The `data` event will return a string that contains the question that is being asked.
+This event could return either a string or a buffer, but we will configure the socket to always return a string so we won't have to worry about what a buffer is.

-A `socket` is also a two-way street.
+A `socket` is a two-way street.
 In addition to receiving data during its `data` event, it can write back to the client a response using the `write` method.

 So to receive a message from a connection, we need to implement a callback on the `server`'s `connection` event.
-That callback will allow us to subscribe to a `socket`'s `data` event which will give us access to the question being sent in by the client.
+That callback will allow us to subscribe to a `socket`'s `data` event, which will give us access to the question being sent in by the client.

 ```javascript
 server.on('connection', socket => {